frontenddogma/web-development-glossary/manuscript/a.md

 : → Abstract Data Type

 Advanced Encryption Standard
-: A specification for the encryption of electronic data established in 2001 by the U.S. National Institute of Standards and Technology (NIST).
+: A specification for the encryption of electronic data established in 2001 by the US National Institute of Standards and Technology (NIST).
 AES is a subset of the Rijndael block cipher developed by Vincent Rijmen and Joan Daemen.
 For AES, NIST selected three members of the Rijndael family, each with a block size of 128 bits, but three different key lengths: 128, 192, and 256 bits. [†](#w-aes)

 Advanced Package Tool
 : A software user interface that works with core libraries to handle the installation and removal of software on Debian, Ubuntu, and related Linux distributions.
 APT simplifies the process of managing software on Unix-like computer systems by automating the retrieval, configuration, and installation of software packages. [†](#w-advanced-package-tool)